1-12 November 2021. Glasgow.

 Warwick at COP26

-We're really proud to say that Warwick has been approved for official ‘Observer Status’ at the 26th United Nations Climate Change Conference of the Parties (COP26).
-We are sending an official delegation of Warwick representatives, from across the University, to Glasgow.
+We're really proud to say that Warwick was approved for official ‘Observer Status’ at the 26th United Nations Climate Change Conference of the Parties (COP26).
+We sent an official delegation of Warwick representatives, from across the University, to Glasgow.

-We have non-governmental observer status at COP26 meaning that our delegation will be able to access the formal proceedings in Glasgow.
+We secured non-governmental observer status at COP26 meaning that our delegation were able to access the formal proceedings in Glasgow.

-Our delegation has an important role to play for all of us.
-They’re representing our community and the University of Warwick in an official capacity, attending official sessions, engaging with the negotiating parties and networking with other official attendees.
+Our delegation had an important role to play for all of us.
+They represented our community and the University of Warwick in an official capacity, attending official sessions, engaging with the negotiating parties and networking with other official attendees.

 What is COP26?

 November 2021 sees the UK hosting the 26th United Nations Climate Change Conference of the Parties (COP26) in Glasgow.